TN 9 (04-26)

 1. Use the following ICF functions for post-adjudicative offset calculations and updates to the WC/PDB MBR data:

-• ICF Function 32 (WC/PDB: Adjudicate Claim) propagates certain data from the MBR, propagates data from one ICF screen to another, and computes offset.
+• ICF Function 32 (Adjudicate WC/PDB Claim (WCDA)) propagates certain data from the MBR, propagates data from one ICF screen to another, and computes offset.
 T2R processes the offset unless there is an exception, which would then go to a BTE/BA for MADCAP processing.
+See MS 02434.004.

-• Use ICF Function 34 (OREO) screens to input manual WC/PDB computations to create an electronic version of the offset computation.
+• Use ICF Function 34 (WC/PDB Offset - OREO) screens to input manual WC/PDB computations to create an electronic version of the offset computation.
 For additional information on ICF WC/PDB Computations, see DI 52165.000.
+For an overview of OREO, see MS 02436.001.

 2. Reviewing for proof as a PE action

-Search all available internal resources to determine if WC/PDB verification has been previously secured (e.g., paper file, paperless completed side of the folder, EF folder, NDRed, MBR special message field, Shared Process evidence screens, Online Retrieval System (ORS) for prior WC datasheets, and MCS development screens).
+Search all available internal resources to determine if WC/PDB verification has been previously secured (e.g., paper file, Paperless completed side of the folder, EF, EP, MBR special message field, Shared Process evidence screens, and MCS development screens).
 Take note of the following reminders:

-• In Paperless, use the “Get Folder” feature on every case and review the entire list of active and archived action control records (ACRs) before taking your action.
+• In Paperless, use the “Get Folder” feature on every case and review the entire list of active and archived ACRs before taking your action.
 The necessary WC/PDB proof may already be available in Paperless.

-• We consider WC/PDB evidence of periodic payments as current if it is no more than 2 years old.
-Therefore, if proof in file is more than 2 years old, you must obtain updated proof.
-See DI 52145.001G. for the re-verification rule and two exceptions to the rule.
+• We consider WC/PDB evidence of periodic payments as current in PE actions if it is no more than one year old.
+To count this period, we review the date posted on the WC/PDB evidence in the file as a starting point.
+Therefore, if proof in the file is more than one year old, you must obtain updated proof.
+See DI 52145.001G for the re-verification rule and two exceptions to the rule.

-• If you find no proof, initiate the direct contact procedures previously mentioned in DI 52140.010B.1.
+• If you find no WC/PDB proof, initiate the direct contact procedures previously mentioned in DI 52140.010B.1.

 • Retain the oldest active ACR until the action is complete.
 When initiating direct mail development, be sure to keep the oldest ACR in DHF, document what you are requesting, and keep the ACR open until you receive WC/PDB proof.
 Close any other WC/PDB-related ACRs, adding a comment that the ACR is cross-referred to the oldest ACR.